Zbeyer/Nora/sylex/sylex.md

 ### The Infinity

-A powerful air ship thought to be the pride of the dominion.
+A powerful air ship thought to be the pride of the Dominion.

 ![The Infinity](./assets/The%20Infinity.jpg)